Pong: Impact and legacy

 The Pong arcade games manufactured by Atari were a great success.
 The prototype was well received by Andy Capp's Tavern patrons; people came to the bar solely to play the game.
 Following its release, Pong consistently earned four times more revenue than other coin-operated machines.
 Bushnell estimated that the game earned US$35–40 per day (i.e. 140–160 plays daily per console at $0.25 per play), which he described as nothing he'd ever seen before in the coin-operated entertainment industry at the time.
 The game's earning power resulted in an increase in the number of orders Atari received.
 This provided Atari with a steady source of income; the company sold the machines at three times the cost of production.
-By 1973, the company had filled 2,500 orders, and, at the end of 1974, sold more than 8,000 units.
-The arcade cabinets have since become collector's items with the cocktail-table version being the rarest.
+By 1973, the company had filled 2,500 orders, and at the end of 1974, sold more than 8,000 units.
+The arcade cabinets have since become collector's items, with cocktail cabinets being the rarest.
 Soon after the game's successful testing at Andy Capp's Tavern, other companies began visiting the bar to inspect it.
 Similar games appeared on the market three months later, produced by companies like Ramtek and Nutting Associates.
 Atari could do little against the competitors as they had not initially filed for patents on the solid state technology used in the game.
 When the company did file for patents, complications delayed the process.
 As a result, the market consisted primarily of "Pong clones"; author Steven Kent estimated that Atari had produced less than a third of the machines.
 Bushnell referred to the competitors as "Jackals" because he felt they had an unfair advantage.
 His solution to competing against them was to produce more innovative games and concepts.